 Pursuant to Rule 17.50A (1) of the GEM Listing Rules, there are changes in the information required to be disclosed pursuant to paragraph (a) to (e) and (g) of total Rule 17.50(2) of the GEM Listing Rules during the course of the directors' term of office.
-The total remuneration of Mr. Shiu Yeuk Yuen and Mr. Leung Ge On Andy were HK\$1,676,000 and HK\$597,000 per annum for year ended 31st March, 2017 respectively.
+The total remuneration of Mr. Shiu Yeuk Yuen and Mr. Leung Ge On Andy were HK\$1,676,000 and HK\$597,000 per annum for year ended 31 March 2018 respectively.
 The remuneration was determined based on their qualifications, experience, level of responsibilities and prevailing market conditions.

-Mr. Kam Tik Lun has been appointed as an independent non-executive director of Chinese Food and Beverage Group Limited (stock code: 8272) with effect from 13 January 2017.
+Mr. Kam Tik Lun was appointed as an independent non-executive director of Chinese Food and Beverage Group Limited (stock code: 8272) as from 13 January 2017.

-Mr. Ho Siu King, Stanley has been appointed as an independent non-executive director of Chinese Food and Beverage Group Limited (stock code: 8272) with effect from 26 January 2017.
+Mr. Ho Siu King, Stanley was appointed as an independent non-executive director of Chinese Food and Beverage Group Limited (stock code: 8272) as from 26 January 2017.